marekjm/bare-bones-backup/README.markdown

 > *Embarassingly simple* backup solution.

-You want to have a backup your data, trust me.
+You want to have a backup of your data, trust me.
 Maybe you don't need it now, but you still want to have it.
 Just in case.